GRCHive/grchive/README.dev.md

 - `bazel run //devops/docker/preview_generator:docker_preview_generator`

-## Build and Run Database Worker
+## Build and Run Database Refresh Worker

-The database worker is the one that retrieves client database schemas and runs SQL queries.
+The database worker is the one that retrieves client database schemas and functions.
 This relies on having a running RabbitMQ server (Docker) and a running PostgreSQL database.

 - `cd $SRC`